 Why Are Rest and Exercise Important for RA?

 You need to be active, but you also have to pace yourself.
-During flare-ups, when joint inflammation gets worse, it’s best to rest the joints.
-Using a cane or joint splints can help during flare-ups.
+During flare-ups, when inflammation gets worse, it’s best to rest your joints.
+Using a cane or joint splints can help.

-When joint inflammation gets better, you need to exercise to your keep joints flexible and to strengthen the muscles that surround them.
-Low-impact activities, such as brisk walking or swimming, and gentle stretching can help.
+When the inflammation eases, it’s a good idea to exercise.
+It’ll keep your joints flexible and strengthen the muscles that surround them.
+Low-impact activities, like brisk walking or swimming, and gentle stretching can help.
 You may want to work with a physical therapist at first.

-When joint damage from the rheumatoid arthritis has become severe, surgery may help.
+When joint damage from rheumatoid arthritis has become severe, surgery may help.

-Although there isn't a cure for rheumatoid arthritis, early, aggressive treatment has been shown to help prevent disability and increase the chance to attain remission.
+Although there isn't a cure for rheumatoid arthritis, early, aggressive treatment will help prevent disability and increase your chances of remission.